Methods of Working with Patients

 Here are the pages of the Hridaya Yoga community in Mexico and France.
 I’d like to invite you to travel deep into the Heart.

-The main goal of the activity is to require state of objectivity, which can have a liberating effect for people who feel overwhelmed by negative thoughts.
-The pursuit of the inner peace is at the foundation of meditation.
-Patients learn to perceive their own impulses from the perspective of a third person.
-During this practice, they have the opportunity to cultivate peace and satisfaction without resorting to alcohol or other addictive substances.
+In each case, the main goal is objectivity since it can have a liberating effect on people who feel lost in and overwhelmed by negative thoughts.
+At the heart of meditation lies the pursuit of inner peace.
+Patients learn to perceive their own impulses from a third-person perspective.
+In doing so, they have the opportunity to cultivate peace and contentment without resorting to alcohol or other addictive substances.

-Meditation is crucial during any addiction therapy.
-It prevents relapses and teaches us how to control our emotions.
-Moreover, it could be still practiced after the treatment is finished.
-Meditation changes the way the brain processes self-awareness, introspection, fear and stress.
-Addicts can reasonably assess everyday situations and react to them in a more appropriate way – without the help of drugs or alcohol.
+Meditation plays an important role in addiction therapy.
+It prevents relapse and teaches patients how to control their emotions.
+Its great advantage is the fact that patients can practice it themselves, even after the end of the initial period of the therapy.
+Meditation changes the way the brain processes self-awareness, introspection, anxiety, and stress.
+Those with addiction can reasonably assess everyday situations and respond to them in a more appropriate way – without the help of drugs or alcohol.

-The meditative exercise combines meditation with the physical movement.
-The person goes through a series of arranged movements, increasing flexibility, strength and breathing.
-Such poses improve the self-confidence and well-being of the addict.
-Breathing techniques promote relaxation that relieves stress, frustration and other negative emotions.
+Meditation exercises combine meditation with physical movement.
+In a meditation exercise, a person goes through a series of arranged movements to increase flexibility and strength, as well as improving their breathing.
+Postures improve self-confidence and the frame of mind of a person suffering from addiction.
+Breathing techniques promote relaxation, which relieves stress, frustration, and other negative emotions.